hankleukart/hanks-switch-bot/README.md

 2. Click **"Add User App"**.
 3. Select **"Hank's Switch Bot"** from the list.
 4. In the app's main preferences:
-	- Select **all** the switches you want this app to manage under "Switches controlled by Switch Robot".
+	- Select **all** the switches you want this app to manage under "Switches controlled by Switch Bot".
-	- Select **all** the lights and scenes you want this app to control under "Lights & Scenes controlled by Switch Robot".
+	- Select **all** the lights and scenes you want this app to control under "Lights & Scenes controlled by Switch Bot".
 (Selecting all is recommended for comprehensive mapping).
 5. Scroll down and click **"Done"**.
 6. *Optional:* Review the "Switch Control Mappings Summary" section (appears after saving) to see how the app mapped your devices.
 7. *Optional:* Configure "Mode Lighting Defaults" to set preferred brightness/CT for different modes.